 Despite massive improvements in traffic safety, 1.2 million people are still killed in traffic every year.
 In 2007, this spurred Volvo Cars, as the only automotive manufacturer in the world, to launch a safety vision stating that no one should be killed or seriously injured in a new Volvo car by 2020.
 The company’s vision is that cars should not crash.

-“Pioneering technologies involving extensive use of driver support systems will not only help us realize our safety vision but also bring strong societal and consumer benefits,” says Håkan Samuelsson, President and CEO of Volvo Car Group.
+“Pioneering technologies involving extensive use of driver support systems will not only help us realise our safety vision but also bring strong societal and consumer benefits,” says Håkan Samuelsson, President and CEO of Volvo Car Group.

 Modern society faces extensive future challenges to improve safety, and reduce pollution and global CO2 emissions.
 Autonomous driving can cut fuel consumption by up to 50 per cent in certain situations.
 Impaired mobility and congestion can be added to the list of challenges.

 “Volvo Cars’ long-standing human-centric approach and commitment to safety gives us a different starting point from other car manufacturers when we address the field of autonomous driving,” says Håkan Samuelsson.

 Allowing the car to act automatically is crucial when moving towards the vision that future cars will not crash at all.
 The present systems for auto braking, lane keeping aid and adaptive cruise control are examples of the first steps towards autonomous driving.
 Now, Volvo Cars is moving towards technologies with a higher degree of autonomous driving in normal traffic situations.

 The first autonomous features will be introduced in the all-new Volvo XC90 by the end of 2014: Adaptive Cruise Control (ACC) with steer assist automatically follows the vehicle ahead in queues.
 Other features include road edge and barrier detection with steer assist, which detects if the car is about to drive off the road and autonomously applies steering torque to bring the vehicle back on track.